Andrew McCutchen Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates and Andrew McCutchen (.300 slugging percentage over his past 10 games, including one homer), take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.
+The Pittsburgh Pirates and Andrew McCutchen (.323 slugging percentage over his past 10 games, including one homer), battle starter Marcus Stroman and the Chicago Cubs at PNC Park, Tuesday at 7:05 PM ET.

 Andrew McCutchen Game Info & Props vs. the Cubs